Metoclopramide: 7 things you should know

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue metoclopramide immediately and seek urgent medical advice.

 - Some people may experience withdrawal symptoms after stopping metoclopramide, such as dizziness, nervousness, or headaches.

-- May not be suitable for some people including those with Parkinson's disease, epilepsy, high blood pressure, cirrhosis, kidney disease, congestive heart failure, preexisting gastrointestinal problems (such as hemorrhage, obstruction, perforation); pheochromocytoma; previous intolerance to metoclopramide.
+- May not be suitable for some people including those with Parkinson's disease, epilepsy, high blood pressure, cirrhosis, kidney disease, congestive heart failure, preexisting gastrointestinal problems (such as hemorrhage, obstruction, perforation); pheochromocytoma; or previous intolerance to metoclopramide.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - May be taken with or without food.

 - Take exactly as directed by your doctor.
 Do not increase or decrease the dosage without his or her advice.

 - Metoclopramide should only be taken by adults and preferably for less than 12 weeks duration.